Hello, I'm Alex.

 Today

-Returned to Toronto after graduating with an International Master of Design, Interaction Design & Innovation at National Taipei University of Technology (2022) – and ready to apply new found critical inquiry skills back into the richness of industry practice.
+Returned to Toronto after graduating with a International Master of Design, Interaction Design & Innovation at the National Taipei University of Technology (2022).

 Since 2019

-Design consulting for organizations ranging from startups to international corporations; including the development of design systems, operations, cultural and team management structures.
+Design consultant for organizations ranging from startups to international corporations; includes the development of design systems, operations, cultural and team management structures.
 Independently coaching designer clients on personal and career growth.

 2017 – 2019